IMMANUEL5015/hospital/README.md

 # The hospital

 ## Purpose
-This practice project was built to portray my basic knowledge of Bootstrap.
+This practice project is a web page for a fictional hospital that was built to portray my basic knowledge of Bootstrap.

 ## Main Technologies
 The key technologies used in this work are: